gr790/docs/README.md

 # docs
-Books related to Algorithm.
-All are PDF and collected from different websites.
-I don't any one of them, but I do have hard copy of all of them.
+Books related to Algorithm and computer technologies.
+All are in PDF format and collected from different websites.
+I don't endorse any soft copy, I do have hard copy of all of them because I like to read them while lying down in bed.